dagster-io/dagster/docs/docs-beta/docs/guides/external-systems/apis.md

 The initialized `SunResource` will be provided to the `sun_resource` parameter.

 :::note
-Environment variables are read **at materialization time**, so they must be set where the code is executing.
+Environment variables that are fetched using `EnvVar` are read **at materialization time**, so they must be set where the code is executing.
 :::